Home » Metabolism » Metabolic Diet » Healthy Eating Habits

 Sodium is another nutrient often overlooked.
 Consuming too much sodium can cause your blood pressure to go up and can lead to water retention.
 Most people should eat less than 2,300 mg but if you’re on a low sodium diet you might want to keep that amount below 1,500 mg.

 The only nutrients listed that you want to be high are the vitamins and the dietary fiber.
-Keep in mind that you need about 14 grams of fiber for every 1,000 calories you take in.
+Keep in mind that you need about 14 grams of for every 1,000 calories you take in.
 That means if you’re on a 1,500 calorie diet, you need at least 21 grams of fiber each day.

 And remember there’s nothing wrong with bringing along a cheat sheet of these limits when you’re doing your shopping.